-In summary, the key contributions are 3-fold:
+In summary, the key contributions are three-fold:

-- Multi-answer reasoning is introduced into temporal knowledge graph question answering to improve Top-k, and a new answer expression is proposed, which gives the user the exact number of answers. - Based on the reverification framework, a component that contains time information is designed to guarantee the quantity and quality of answers. - A series of experiments show that MATQA can not only infer the number of answers to temporal questions, but also take into account the accuracy of knowledge question answering.
+- Multi-answer reasoning is introduced into temporal knowledge graph question answering to improve Top-k, and a new answer expression is proposed, which gives the user the exact number of answers. - Based on the revalidation framework, a component that contains time information is designed to guarantee the quantity and quality of answers. - New evaluation indicators P@1^{m} and Hits@5^{m} for multiple answers were designed, and a series of experiments were conducted based on these indicators.
+Experiment result shows that MATQA can not only infer the number of answers to temporal questions, but also take into account the accuracy of knowledge question answering.